 13. Staffordshire Bull Terrier

-With an imposing and strong personality, the Staffordshire Bull Terrier is a perfect guard dog!
+With an imposing and strong personality, the Staffordshire Bull Terrier, as part of Terrier Breed Group is a perfect guard dog!
 They have a hard time getting along with other animals, and some may never get past this instinct, which determines the necessity to live in homes that do not keep any other pets!
 Their aggressiveness is known to be strongly linked with protecting their owners, and not so much concerning their property!
 These dogs are very sensitive and loving, and they do enjoy playing and goofing around!

 14. Great Pyrenees